 Regenerative agriculture is an approach to farming and land management that focuses on rebuilding soil health and restoring degraded land.
 This holistic method utilises a variety of practices that work in harmony to improve the overall ecosystem.

-By implementing these techniques, regenerative agriculture is able to sequester carbon, improve water retention, increase biodiversity, and enhance the overall fertility of the soil.
+By implementing these techniques, regenerative agriculture is able to increase biodiversity, improve water retention, and enhance the overall fertility of the soil.
 This leads to more resilient and productive farmland that can better withstand environmental stresses like drought, flooding, and erosion.

 Regenerative agriculture represents a shift away from the conventional industrial model that has degraded soils worldwide.
 Its emphasis on working with natural processes, rather than against them, makes it a promising solution for sustainable food production in the years to come.